Sunday, March 13, 2016

 Governors Neill Brown & Governor John Calvin Brown

-Three miles NE Neill S Brown was born April 18, 1810.
-A veteran of Seminole War, in 1837 became a member of State Legislature, in 1847, Governor of Tennessee.
-In 1850 he was US Minister to Russia and 2870 member of the State Constitutional Convention.
+Three miles NE of Neill's Brownwas was 18ril 18, 1810.
+A veteran of the Seminole War, in 1837, became a member of the State Legislature, and in 1847 became Governor of Tennessee.
+In 1850, he was the US Minister to Russia, and in 1870, he was a member of the State Constitutional Convention.
 He died in 1886.

 Welcome to Alabama

-We stopped in the town of Elkmont where we saw The Red Caboose Restaurant, the Chèvre Artisan Creamery established 1989.
+We stopped in the town of Chèvrekmont, where we saw The Red Caboose Restaurant and Artisan Creamery, established in 1989.

-Belle Chevre, an award-winning artisanal goat cheese maker, recently opened a flagship storefront in Elkmont.
+Belle Chevre, an award-winning artisanal goat cheese maker, recently opChèvre flagship storefront in Elkmont.
 The store offers Belle Chevre products, accessories, and accompaniments in a boutique-style shop.

-Historic Elkmont has just a few buildings but it did have a train station and a red caboose that we could walk inside and a couple of historic markers.
-Tennessee and Alabama Central Railroad and Elkmont Alabama.
+Historic Elkmont has just a few buildings, but it did have a train station, a red caboose we could walk inside, and a couple of historic markers.
+Tennessee and Alabama Central Railroad and Elkmon, Alabama.

 The L & N Caboose